 Program at a Glance

-- Students have full access to all CIM master classes and performances and receive complimentary tickets to almost all Cleveland Orchestra performances at Severance Hall
+- Students have full access to all CIM master classes and performances and receive complimentary. tickets to almost all Cleveland Orchestra performances at Severance Music Center.

-If you are considering this program and do not live in the Cleveland area, please contact us at email@example.com or 216.791.5000, ext.
+If you are considering this program and do not live in the Cleveland area, please contact the Preparatory team via email or by phone at 216.791.5000, ext.
 3, to discuss available education options.
 Please note that minors must be accompanied by a parent or guardian unless they are enrolled in a boarding school; CIM does not offer housing for YAP students at this time.

 If you are currently enrolled in a Cleveland area school, please check with your current school to see if early dismissal is allowed.
 YAP students must be at CIM by 1:30pm every afternoon.
 If your school allows for early dismissal you do not have to enroll in one of the cooperative schools.